 We show that, when using contemporaneously measured skills (i.e., with parental skills measured in adulthood), which are also available in the BCS70, we find estimates that are larger than those we obtain using age-compatible measures.
-Whereas correlations in contemporaneous measurements may themselves be of interest, it is important to highlight how estimates are sensitive to different measurement timings.
-The 'life-cycle bias' connected with the measurement of certain variables over different intervals of the life cycle is somewhat similar to the one encountered when studying income mobility using earnings data at only one point in time that do not correspond to lifetime earnings.
-Whether a specific measure has a 'bias' or not depends on what concept one ultimately is after.
-However, it is important to know how and why different estimates may vary depending on the timing of measurements.
+Whereas correlations in contemporaneous mea-

-2A recent study by Hu and Qian (2023) shows that father-child associations in educational status have become weaker, while mother-child associations have become stronger around the world since 1960.
+2An earlier study examining the intergenerational transmission of income for daughters in the United States is Chadwick and Solon (2002), though its findings do not distinguish by the parent's gender.
+A recent study by Hu and Qian (2023) shows that father-child associations in educational status have become weaker, while mother-child associations have become stronger around the world since 1960 (see also Chadwick and Solon (2002)).
+Similar evidence is also emerging for the intergenererational transmission of income (Brandén et al., 2024; Ahrsjö et al., 2023).